 - Printed copy of your appointment letter

 - Printed copy of DS-160 confirmation page (photo)

-- your current passport and all old passports
+- your current passport and all available old passports

 - your supporting documents*